mafda/python_best_practices/README.md

 # Python Best Practices

-**How to make your code shine with isort, Black, Flake8 and Pylint?**
+**How can you make your code shine with isort, Black, Flake8 and Pylint?**

 In this repository, I would like to show some guidelines and best practice tips on how to write Python code.

 We can use a simple deck of programs to get our [code styling](https://medium.com/semantixbr/how-to-make-your-code-shine-with-gitlab-ci-pipelines-48ade99192d1) done.
-We can use **isort** for sorting the library imports (yes, imports have a suggested order), we can check the existence of undesired artifacts using **Flake8** and **Pylint**, and keep the code within the same style using **Black**.
+We can use **isort** for sorting the library imports (yes, imports have a suggested order), we can check the existence of undesired artifacts using **Flake8** and **Pylint**, and we can keep the code within the same style using **Black**.

 Those tools can be configured to be [PEP8](https://peps.python.org/pep-0008/) compliant. **PEP8 — Python Enhancement Proposal**, is a style guide that provides guidelines and best practices suggestions on how to write Python code.

 ## Python tools

 * Importing sorting with [isort](https://pycqa.github.io/isort/)
 * Formatting with [Black](https://github.com/psf/black)
 * Linting with [Flake8](https://flake8.pycqa.org/en/latest/)
-* Bug and quality checker with [Pylint](https://www.pylint.org/)
+* Bug and quality checking with [Pylint](https://www.pylint.org/)

 ## Project Setup